jdhanju/brick-breaker/README.md

 # brick-breaker
-our brick breaker poject 1045
+our brick breaker project 1045